top of page

 • Rehearsals typically run evenings during the week and some weekend days.
 Usually 4-5 days a week.

-• No conflicts will be allowed between April 20 and May 18
+• No conflicts will be allowed between August 3-31

 Audition Process